rkoad55/rkoad55/README.md

 - 👋 Hi, I’m Rakesh Kumar Oad
-- 👀 I’m interested in Programing
+- 👀 I’m interested in Programming
 - 🌱 I’m currently learning Vue,Angular
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...